Reading: Advanced Textual Analysis

 Purpose: To complete a physical task correctly and in the right order.

 Optimal Strategy: Precise, Step-by-Step Reading.
 Read Step 1, perform the action.
 Re-read Step 1 to confirm.
-Read Step 2, perform the action.
+Then move to Step 2.
 Accuracy is more important than speed.

 Speed: Very slow, with frequent pauses and re-reading.